Further updates on current projects will be posted soon.

-The Desert Ecology Research group is currently conducting several federally funded research projects in the Simpson Desert.
+The Desert Ecology Research group has conducted several federally funded research projects in the Simpson Desert over the past years.
 These include:

 Weathering the perfect storm: mitigating the post-fire impacts of invasive predators on small desert vertebrates